A critique of “The Genesis Flood”

-The idea that the order in which terrestrial animals were fossilised reflects the order in which they succumbed to rising Flood waters was first proposed by John Whitcomb and Henry Morris in The Genesis Flood, 1 a book that made a huge impact amongst American evangelicals and is still regarded by most creationists as their founding document.
-These writers argued that the flood described in Genesis chapters 7-8 was an inundation of universal extent, of proportions that must have affected the geological record profoundly,
+The idea that animals were fossilised in the order in which they succumbed to rising Flood waters was first proposed by John Whitcomb and Henry Morris in The Genesis Flood 1, in 1961, just before the concepts of plate tectonics revolutionised geology.
+Written by non-geologists and with an understanding of the Earth’s crust that was out-of-date almost as soon as it was published, the book made a huge impact amongst American evangelicals, and it is still regarded by most creationists as their founding document.
+It argued that the flood described in Genesis chapters 7–8 was an inundation of global extent, which must have affected the geological record profoundly, and if one were to look for geological evidence of it one would find that evidence, rightly interpreted, from the Cambrian all the way up to the higher parts of the Cenozoic.
+Virtually all plants and animals fossilised in the rocks of the earth were buried during the inundation.

 - ‘It is frequently found that the lowermost strata are those containing the simpler organisms, usually marine organisms.
 These marine creatures were, as would be expected, deposited first and deepest in the Deluge sediments.
 Two factors combine to make this a general, though by no means inviolable, rule.
 The sea-bottoms, both deep and shallow seas, would have been first affected by the breaking-up of the fountains of the great deep.
 It is not until the Permo-Carboniferous is reached, well up in the geologic column, that the first land animals are encountered.’